hopin-team/module-federation-workshop/README.md

 ## We are hiring

-Do you want to join our team?
+Do you want to join Hopin and work on cutting-edge microfrontends?
 See [open roles here](https://hopin.com/careers).

 ## Learning objectives